mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

 <p class="message--warning"><strong>WARNING: </strong>To update the parameters, the existing database cluster will be restarted in a rolling manner, that is, one node at a time.
 It is possible for clients to lose connectivity when the leader node is restarted.
 Once a new leader is elected, clients will be able to reconnect.</p>

 ## Creating a backup for the MySQL cluster
-Kaptain uses Percona Operator to backup and restore the state of MySQL database.
+Kaptain uses Percona Operator to back up and restore the state of MySQL database.

 You must create a Kubernetes `Secret` with AWS access credentials for the backup and then update the Kaptain configuration to enable backup and configure the storage location.